 One of the most important requirements for developing effective PR campaigns is knowing precisely for whom the message is meant.
-You need to take your time to establish distinct buyer personas so that you can tailor their news to that specific persona.
+You need to take your time to establish distinct buyer personas so that you can tailor your news to that specific persona.
 Doing research on how to appeal to consumers is vital when trying to reach them.

 3) Choose the right platform

 The right platform depends on your target persona.
-For example, if you are focused on reaching an audience above the age of 50.
-You may need to consider other modes of communication other than social media.
+For example, if you are focused on reaching an audience above the age of 50, you may need to consider other modes of communication other than social media.
 Suppose you plan to target millennials, and Gen Z’s who rely heavily on obtaining their information through social media and video content.
 In that case, you might need to optimize your message by creating quality video content.

 4) Find a creative angle and create great content